 If you want to learn more about gut infections and parasites, her Masterclass and Q&A Session are the perfect next step.

-Dr. Hill will be covering these common gut infections – including signs, risk factors, testing and treatment:
+Dr. Hill covers these common gut infections – including signs, risk factors, testing and treatment:

 - Blastocystis hominus

 Access to the Masterclass and Q&A are $59 and include:

 Answers and questions recorded for you to reference.

 - The masterclass and recorded 2 hour Q&A

 - Instant access to the recording and professional transcripts